 Paul joined the Cities Programme in December 2015 as a project-management/research intern.
-He is currently completing his Master of Urban Planning student at Melbourne University, where his research has focused on land tenure rights in informal settlements, achieving equitable outcomes from urban competitiveness, and the urban governance of late-night economies, among other areas.
+He was completing his Master of Urban Planning student at Melbourne University, where his research focused on land tenure rights in informal settlements, achieving equitable outcomes from urban competitiveness, and the urban governance of late-night economies, among other areas.
 Prior to this, Paul completed a Bachelor of Arts in philosophy at Melbourne University.

 Paul has travelled extensively throughout Europe and South-East Asia – including a semester on exchange in Amsterdam in 2012 – and is planning to study in Montreal in the second half of 2016.